 Primal instinct drives them all

 To continue believing “I” am in control of life and can find a way to change and enhance my “self” is the dead end every addict travels until he surrenders and admits he is powerless.
 Alcoholics Anonymous and other addiction mitigating programs have shown this is true.
 What is new here is that I suggest we are biologically addicted (via survival instincts) to our need for and sense of free will… choice, control, power.

 We need a program!

-“Hello, my name is Carl and I am a free willer“(1).
+“Hello, my name is Carl and I am a free willer”(1).
 I imagine many would balk at this idea.
 While this isn’t a substance abuse addiction as such, there are too many parallels to other addictions to deny.
 Nevertheless, denial is certain until we as addicts are ready to see our addiction.
 The hump we must surmount is the blind spot the addiction causes.
 The blind spot here is simple to see: if we believe we are in control, how can we entertain any suggestion, let alone biological proof, that we are not?
-In the case of free will we think, “I control this” (_you name it_).
-If not ‘this or that’, then we believe others control ‘this or that’ — unaware that instinct is driving it all.
+In the case of free will we think, “I can control (you name it)”.
+If not us, then we believe others can, completely unaware that instinct is actually in control.

 The brain has a mind of its own

 Like all animals, from birth, we are instinctively setup to feel a need to control life as best we can, by either contending or cooperating.
 Feeling instinctively driven to wield power and control to win at life generates thoughts in humans that mirror this visceral certainty.
 Even if we doubt we have control, we want it and/or think other people have it, or should have it.
 This illusion of control begins as soon as we begin to think.
 Chapter 71 says, Realizing I don’t know is better; not knowing this knowing is disease.
 We get off on the wrong foot so early in life that it is easy to see why it takes so long, if ever, to realize I don’t know.it is easy to see why it takes so long, if ever, to realize I don’t know.